pliang279/MultiBench/README.md

 For more detailed information on this dataset, see the original [repo](https://github.com/stanford-iprl-lab/multimodal_representation).

-There are lots of example scripts for running Vision and Touch under examples/robotics/.
+There are several example scripts for running Vision and Touch under examples/robotics/.
 For example, to run Vision and Touch with Low Rank Tensor Fusion on Contact Task, do

 ```
 python3 examples/robotics/LRTF.py